etorkia/MCHammer.jl/README_old.md

 MCHammer replicates Excel's familiar logic, functions and elemental tools in Julia, thus significantly reducing the time, complexity and effort to perform advanced modeling and simulation.

 ## Why use MCHammer to build your Monte-Carlo simulation model?
-* Ability to correlate variables using Iman-Connover's numeric method with a simple function.
+* Ability to correlate variables using Iman-Connover's numeric method using a simple function.
-* Analyze and visualize input data and simulation results using simple Excel like formulas
+* Analyse and visualize input data and simulation results using simple Excel like formulas
 * Simplify and eliminate 100s of lines of code for your charts and results analysis using MCHammers wrapper functions.
 * Elegant pre-built chart functions for rendering your simulation results : Histograms, Trend Charts, Sensitivity analysis.
 * Time Series functions to stress test your model over multiple time periods.